Cash Discount Program Guide: 6 Best Options & How To Get Started

 The constantly increasing cost of processing credit card transactions has led many small business owners to seek ways to lower this expense.
 One method of accomplishing this goal is to pass some (or all) of these costs back to consumers who choose to use credit cards.
 Offering a cash discount to customers who pay with cash or debit cards is one of the easiest and most popular ways to keep more of your money in your pocket and help your business thrive.

-This article will explain what cash discount programs are, how they work, and how they differ from credit card surcharges.
-(Note that this is actually a very important distinction in terms of both legal liability and customer acceptance of having to pay a little more to use their credit cards.)
+This article will explain cash discount programs, how they work, and how they differ from credit card surcharges.
+(Note that this is actually a crucial distinction in terms of both legal liability and customer acceptance of having to pay a little more to use their credit cards.)
 We’ll review several of the best credit card processors that offer cash discount programs and explain how to go about setting one up for your business.
 Finally — and most importantly — we’ll go over the pros and cons of cash discounting to help you make a more informed decision about whether such a program is right for your business.